Addiction Treatment is Sick, Not the People Treated

 Labeling people who’ve been traumatized as sick, is sick.
 There’s nothing pathological about being severely affected by the worst of life’s horrors.
 There is something deeply pathological when natural reactions to unnatural situations are described as sickness and disease.
 There’s nothing sick or diseased about someone experiencing post-traumatic stress after catastrophic events then easing the aftershocks with substances that provide fast-acting relief.
 Substance use is an adaptive effort to cope with life problems, and until we figure out ways to effectively and reliably help people who suffer from post-traumatic stress people will continue to take matters into their own hands.
-The problem is not the people in addiction treatment, the problem is the woefully inadequate treatment that continues to fail those who seek it and the misuse of labels in addiction treatment.
+The problem is not the people in addiction treatment, the problem is the woefully inadequate treatment that continues to fail those who seek it.

 Ironically, amidst the abstinence-only paradigm one of the most promising areas in the treatment of post-traumatic stress and addictive problems is psychedelic-assisted treatment.
 Yes, taking drugs does help with PTSD and addictive problems, so not only has the addiction treatment industry been calling people who cope with PTSD by seeking relief from substances sick, the people who’ve coped with substances were acting in accordance with what is now being shown to be evidence-based treatment for PTSD and addictive problems that is far more effective than any of the approaches currently offered.

 You might also be interested in: Ketamine Therapy Reduces Harmful Drinking